mikidoodle/mikidoodle/README.md

 i do random stuff online.

-🔭 I’m currently working on Schoolthing, an ed-tech platform for students to exchange notes and study material.
+🔭 I’m currently working on [Schoolthing](https://schoolthing.org), an ed-tech platform I built with my friends for students to exchange notes and study material.
 It started off as a side project but it's now growing fast!<br ><br >

  👯 I’m also looking for talented software engineers, illustrators or anyone creative to help out with a project.
 If this sounds like you or someone you know, email me!
 ## My stack, libraries and tools: